trubrics/trubrics-sdk/docs/classifier_tutorial.md

 ```

 ## 3 Create a trubric of validation points
 In `jupyter lab`, run the cells in the `examples/titanic-demo.ipynb`.
-The notebook can equally be seen in the [here](notebooks/titanic-demo.ipynb).
+The notebook can equally be seen [here](notebooks/titanic-demo.ipynb).